Why IUDs Might Be The Most Effective Birth Control

 Peri- and post-menopausal women who need endometrial protection also can use progestin-containing IUDs in conjunction with hormone replacement therapy (estrogen patch, gel, or spray).
 The progestin IUD is also an option for women with abnormal endometrial cells who require prolonged progestin treatment.

 For further information, it's always best to contact your doctor.
-Your gynecologist is there to answer questions, help you make the right choices, and ensure that you're making the best possible decision for your health.
+Your gynecologist is there to answer questions, help you make the right choices, and ensure you're making the best possible decision for your health.

-Call a Virtua women's health navigator at 844-896-6367 to schedule an appointment with a Virtua OB/GYN today.
+- Call a Virtua women's health navigator at 844-896-6367 to find a provider who meets your needs.